Rachel Goenka

-Rachel Goenka is an Indian restaurateur, chef, author and the founder and CEO of Mumbai based The Chocolate Spoon Company.
-She runs a chain of restaurants such as The Sassy Spoon, a European restaurant, House of Mandarin, a Chinese restaurant, Baraza Bars and Bites, a beach shack themed pub, Wicked China, an Asian resto-bar, and Sassy Teaspoon, a chain of patisseries and bakeries.
+Rachel Goenka is an Indian restaurateur, chef, author and the founder and CEO of Mumbai based TCSC Hospitality.
+She runs a chain of restaurants such as The Sassy Spoon, a multi-cuisine restaurant, House of Mandarin, a Pan-Asian diner, Baraza, a resto-bar, 8ish, a cocktail bar, Asian Bistro by HOM, a Pan-Asian kiosk, and Sassy Teaspoon, a chain of patisseries and bakeries, across Mumbai and Pune.

+She is the author of Adventures with Mithai: Indian Sweets Get a Modern Makeover (2019), by HarperCollins.
+Goenka serves as the head of the National Restaurant Association of India's Mumbai chapter.

 Early life and education

-Rachel Goenka graduated with degrees in Journalism and English from The Pennsylvania State University and then studied at The Ballymaloe Cookery School in Ireland, where Goenka was trained under celebrity chef Rachel Allen.
-After completing her graduation, she attended Le Cordon Bleu in London to specialize in patisserie.
+Goenka grew up in Dubai and attended Emirates International School, and made regular visits to Mumbai and Goa.
+She graduated with degrees in Journalism and English from The Pennsylvania State University.
+She studied at the Ballymaloe Cookery School in Ireland under chef Rachel Allen and later attended Le Cordon Bleu in London, specialising in patisserie.

 Career

 She set up her first restaurant, The Sassy Spoon in Mumbai's Nariman Point in 2013, which was later chosen by French chef Alain Ducasse to be part of the Gout De France movement in 2014.
 Her second outlet of The Sassy Spoon was opened in Bandra, Mumbai in 2015.

 In 2016, Goenka launched the Sassy Teaspoon, a chain of patisseries and bakeries across Mumbai and Pune.
 The Sassy Spoon, Mumbai won 'Best Independent Restaurant in India-Critics' Choice' within the first year of its operations.
-In 2017, she launched The House of Mandarin, an authentic Chinese diner.

-Some of her other brands include Baraza Bars and Bites, a beach shack themed pub, and Wicked China, an Asian resto-bar.
-She owns seven restaurants across Mumbai and Pune, and 10 patisseries and two central kitchens.
+In 2017, she launched The Sassy Spoon and Baraza in Pune, and House of Mandarin in Bandra.
+In 2019, she opened The Sassy Spoon and House of Mandarin in Powai.
+She owns six restaurants across Mumbai and Pune, and six patisseries and two central kitchens.

+In 2020, she was inducted as a managing committee member of the National Restaurant Association of India and was later appointed as the head of its Mumbai chapter for the year 2025–26.

+During the COVID-19 pandemic, she launched Saffron by The Sassy Spoon, a delivery-only Indian cuisine brand.

+In 2025, Goenka entered the bar segment with the launch of 8ish, a cocktail bar in Nariman Point, Mumbai.
+The same year, she repositioned Baraza in Pune as a beer garden-style restaurant.

 Published works

 In 2019, she authored a book, Rachel Goenka's Adventures with Mithai, which was published by HarperCollins.
 The book was launched on 14 October 2019, in Mumbai.
 In December 2019, she won The Gourmand World Cookbook Award 2020, in the category of pastry and desserts for her book, Adventures with Mithai.
+The book was earlier named the national winner for India in the same category.